 Deposit and withdrawal limits vary from bookie-to-bookie.
 Pleasingly though, you’ll usually find the minimum deposit limits are significantly lower than those of bookies based in countries like the UK.
 They’re often as little as $5, for example, while British bookies will rarely let you deposit less than £10 ($13.60).

-We’re also pleased to say that fees are rare among Asian bookies, for either deposits or payouts.
+We’re also pleased to say that fees are rare among Asia bookies, for either deposits or payouts.
 Naturally though, the payment service you use may charge its own fees.

 Functionally, the betting experience on Asian online bookmakers and European sportsbooks is very similar.
 At the top end, both will provide the quick registrations, intuitive browsing, and speedy bet placement.